nakulmitra/java-interview-questions/README.md

 System.out.println(sorted); // [Mango, Banana, Apple]
 ```

-### How do you filter a list of objects based on a field?
+### How do we filter a list of objects based on a field?

 ```java
 class Employee {